CromwellEnage/parameter/doc/reference.rst

         BOOST_PARAMETER_NO_SPEC_CONSTRUCTOR(frontend, (B))
     };

-Named parameters are required when invoking the constructor.
+Named parameters are required when invoking the constructor; however, none of their tags need to be in the same namespace.

 .. parsed-literal::